Who Janie is; who she is not

 When I started the Yahoo group Natural Thyroid Hormones (NTH) in 2002, and later this website, Stop the Thyroid Madness (STTM) in late 2005, plus several other social and yahoo groups since then, I was responding to my own inner calling as one who once deeply suffered from a poor thyroid treatment.
 You can read my story here, or with even more detail in the Introduction of the STTM book.

-The NTH Yahoo group was started because desiccated thyroid, which at the time was Armour before it was reformulated, had changed my life so drastically that I wanted others to know.
+The NTH Yahoo group was started because desiccated thyroid, which at the time was Armour, had changed my life so drastically that I wanted others to know.
 I also wanted to take a more activist approach about the efficacy of desiccated thyroid.

-Later, I created STTM as a way to educate patients about what other patients had learned, and wanting to see this education be taken into doctor’s offices all over the world to press for change.
+Later, I created STTM as a way to educate patients about what other patients had learned so successfully!!
+I also wanted to see this education be taken into doctor’s offices all over the world to press for change.
 And it’s been working, one doctor at a time.

 Unfortunately, the more well-known I and STTM have become, the crazier are the comments about who I am and who I am not!

 - Janie squashes dissent on patient groups and bans people for having a different opinion.
-Boy I sound like a real shrew.
-To the contrary, I wouldn’t be where I am today if I didn’t listen to differences of opinion.
-And sometimes, I end up agreeing with the different opinion, while others, I end up completely disagreeing…and mostly based on patient experience.
-And I have noted that if I disagree, I am accused of “not listening”.
-In fact, I listened for a long time, then came to a different opinion.
+Boy I sound like a real SHREW. lol.
+To the contrary, I wouldn’t be where I am today if I didn’t listen to differences of opinion…or more aptly, didn’t listen to “patient experiences”.
+So what is interpreted as “not listening” is actually knowing that “patient experiences” say otherwise to certain “opinions”.
 As far as banning someone, I have a light hand compared to other colleagues in their own groups, and I work hard to make someone work in the group.
 But when a person is disruptive in behavior to the harmony of the group and health of individuals, yes, you will be removed.
 Of course, this kind of person is going to say they were removed because of a difference of opinion, failing to see how disruptive they are, even when everyone else sees it.

 - Janie wants to ban T4 medications: Boy, wouldn’t I be one powerful chick if I was going to do that!
 But the truth is, there is a place for T4-only.
 Some just may like it, and others may want to combine it with synthetic T3, like vegetarians or those with religious reasons to prefer it.
 Instead, my energy focuses on informing those on T4 why they may have depression, or high cholesterol, or rising blood pressure, or symptoms related to poorly functioning adrenals, and more.
-My energy is also focuses on helping patients and their doctors find out about the superiority of natural desiccated thyroid, how to make it work for you.
+My energy is also focused on helping patients and their doctors find out about the superiority of natural desiccated thyroid (as has been shown repeatedly by patients all over the world) and how to make it work for you.

 - Janie is a mean, dishonest, in-your-face, bad-mouthing back stabber.
 Is that a mouthful of badness or what?!
 The one that is outright true is being in-your-face.
 I can be a bull in a china cabinet about the the efficacy of desiccated thyroid and the scandal of T4 and the TSH, and sometimes, I just have to back myself up and redo how I express myself.
 I also like chocolate too much, will gorge on chips and hot sauce, am “unfashionably late” when I shouldn’t be, tend to spout the worst cuss words when I’m angry, and have stupidly thought people would change if I told them their faults.
 Yikes.
 But the other adjectives?
 Sorry, but I am none of those when it comes to my activism, and have better personal ethics than to be like any of those.